 Efficacy

 • All patients were evaluable for response.
-The ORR was 74.2%; ≥CR was 35.5% and ≥VGPR was 64.5%.
+The ORR was 74.2%, complete response or better (≥CR) was 35.5%, and very good partial response or better (≥VGPR) was 64.5%.

 • The median follow-up among responders was 11.4 months (range, 3.9-16.8).
 The median time to first response was 1.2 months (range, 0.8-4.4) and the median time to best response was 3.7 months (range, 1.0-13.1).
-At data cut-off, the median DOR was not reached.
+At data cutoff, the median duration of response (DOR) was not reached.

 Safety

-• Two patients (6.5%) reported Grade 3/4 febrile neutropenia.
+• Two patients (6.5%) reported grade 3/4 febrile neutropenia.

 • Three AE-related deaths (9.7%) were reported (sepsis [n=1], coronavirus disease [COVID-19; n=1], and acute renal failure associated with progressive disease [n=1]).